ki-tools/champs-mortality/README.md

 data_dir <- tempfile()
 create_dataset_directory(data_dir)
 #> ✔ The directory
-#>   '/var/folders/7b/thg__1xx7w98wc4rs8t3djrw0000gn/T//RtmpZ6gJzc/file2de12881bbc6' is ready
+#>   '/var/folders/7b/thg__1xx7w98wc4rs8t3djrw0000gn/T//Rtmp7hilHE/file34a64efeadf' is ready for
-#>   for the appropriate data files to be placed in it.
-The following datasets should be placed
+#>   the appropriate data files to be placed in it.
+The following datasets should be placed in
-#>   in this directory:
+#>   this directory:
 #>
 #> 1. CHAMPS Analytics Dataset: This dataset is available as a downloadable file from LabKey and
 #>    is continuously updated.
 It contains most of the CHAMPS variables that are needed for the